The Angry Man in the 1960’s…Catharsis or Crapola?

 Chronic, excessive Anger needs to denied opportunities for expression.

-The science tells us that the angry man must learn that he will not get what he wants by the vehicle of expressing anger.
+Science tells us that the angry man must learn that he will not get what he wants by the vehicle of expressing anger.
 More specifically, he must realize that anger is never a clear path to getting what he wants.

 Attention wives and girlfriends.
 He’s gotta understand that anger is the wrong tool for the task of influencing you.
 If you can show him how you accept influence, when he is not being angry, you can help him (and you) to communicate more effectively.